 To start using IATA EasyPay, travel agents first set up an IATA EasyPay account (wallet) via the IATA EasyPay portal.
 This portal is accessed through the IATA Customer Portal.
 With no cost or minimum balance required, IATA accredited agents can open their dedicated IEP account at any time (wherever IATA EasyPay has launched).

 Once their IATA EasyPay accounts are opened, agents are able to load funds into their dedicated e-wallet.
 (Any funds deposited in an IATA EasyPay account continue to belong to the agent until blocked against a ticket).

-Using the IATA EasyPay number, the GDS will request an authorization and if there are sufficient funds in the respective IATA EasyPay wallet, the amount will be blocked in real-time and the ticket issued.
+Using the IATA EasyPay number, an authorization request is generated at the time of ticketing.
+If there are sufficient funds in the respective IATA EasyPay wallet, the amount will be blocked in real-time and the ticket issued.
 These funds will then be transferred from the IATA EasyPay system to the BSP and settled to the airlines.

 To facilitate reconciliation, IATA EasyPay transactions are reported to agents on their BSP Billing reports with dedicated form of payment (EP).
-In addition, agents are able to access transaction listings from the IATA EasyPay system.
+In addition, agents are able to access transaction listings directly from the IATA EasyPay system.

 Wherever NewGen ISS is live, agents interested in IATA EasyPay can open their IEP accounts directly through the IATA Customer Portal here.

 For detailed instructions on the account opening process, check out the IATA EasyPay videos available through the Support tab on the Customer Portal.